RAMPAGELLC/Shardbase/README.md

 # Shardbase
-Database with automatic Sharding on NodeJS
+Database with automatic balancing to pre-defined shards on NodeJS with simple usage.